Group-One-Technology/powerbase-core/powerbase-server/README.md

 cd powerbase-server
 ```

-Copy and rename `config/application.docker-example.yml` to `config/application.yml` and update the variables.

-Then copy and rename `.env.docker-example` to `.env` and update the variables.
+Copy and rename `.env.docker-example` to `.env` and update the variables.

 3. Run docker